 So with my next series of posts, I’m going to share the triumphs, the heartaches and the recipes from this endeavor starting with one of my favorites, Sea Salt Caramels.

 I still remember the first time I tasted homemade caramels.
 It was President’s Day Weekend 197? and I was staying with my mother at La Push Beach on the Washington State peninsula.
 La Push has become a tiny bit famous in the last few years because it is near Forks, the setting for the uberpopular Twilight Series.
 When I was a kid, my family would spend that cold wet holiday at the beach every year.
 It was peaceful, but the beach was windy and wild.
-Crashing waves littered the rough sand with driftwood the size of full-grown trees.
+Crashing waves littered the rough sand with driftwood the size of full-grown trees, no joke.
 One year, I made a “beach friend” and her mother prepared the caramels right there in their condo kitchenette.
 It was bitter cold outside, but the caramels smelled buttery and warm.
 We could barely wait for them to cool.
 This was my very first exposure to homemade candy.

 In the last few years, I’ve made this recipe many times.
 Soft, sweet and just a bit salty, the caramels get wrapped like little dime-store candies.
 These petite packages make an easy and delicious gift.